stock2shop/website/content/articles/should-wholesalers-sell-direct-to-consumer-pros-and-cons.md

 ---
 title: "should wholesalers sell direct to consumer pros and cons"
-heading: "should wholesalers sell direct-to-consumer? pros and cons"
+seoTitle: "should wholesalers sell direct-to-consumer? pros and cons"
 titleList: "Should wholesalers sell DTC?"
-description: "Should wholesalers sell direct-to-consumer?
+seoDescription: "Should wholesalers sell direct-to-consumer?
 We outline the Pros and Cons: there are a number of things to consider and some important questions to ask."
 summary: "If you’re a wholesaler, one of the most difficult decisions you’ll have to make in the future is whether to sell directly to the consumer or not.
 We outline the Pros and Cons."
 lead: "If you’re a wholesaler, one of the most difficult decisions you’ll have to make in the future is whether to sell directly to the consumer or not.
 There are a number of things to consider and some important questions to ask before you make a decision."
 image: "/uploads/article-wholesale.jpg"